 Neumann Goretti High School, a Catholic college preparatory high school with a diverse student body, came to the Community Design Collaborative to exchange its old-school vibe for a new learning environment that was "welcoming, collaborative, global, and sustainable."

-Neumann Goretti worked with a team of nine design professionals led by KSS Architects that also included skilled volunteers from db-3d, Aterra Solutions, LLC, Gardner Fox Associates, and landscape architectural designer Angela Fleegle.
-Together, they envisioned a more informal, collaborative learning environment for its college-bound students.
-The focus was on quickly transforming the spaces that will have the most impact on student life: the entrances, cafeteria, and library.
+We matched Neumann Goretti with a team of nine design professionals led by KSS Architects that also included skilled volunteers from db-3d, Aterra Solutions, LLC, Gardner Fox Associates, and landscape architectural designer Angela Fleegle.
+They worked with Neumann Goretti to breathe new life into the spaces that have the most impact on student life: the entrances, cafeteria, and library.

-With plan in hand, Neumann Goretti raised $60,000 from its Class of '52.
-Their donations were used to create a new lounge space in the cafeteria with bean bag chairs, bleachers with charging stations, a "Saints" super graphic, and a special zone for games like corn toss.
+With plan in hand, Neumann Goretti raised $100,000 from its Class of '52.
+Their donations were used resourcefully to create a new lounge space in the cafeteria with bean bag chairs, bleachers with charging stations, a "Saints" super graphic, and a special zone for games like corn toss.
 The traditional library swapped much of its shelving for comfy IKEA sofas and round tables to accommodate break-out groups and team projects.
-Most dramatically, the chain link fence at the school's front entrance has been replaced with a rain garden.
+Most dramatically, the chain link and barbed wire fence at the school's front entrance were removed to make way for a rain garden.

 Video produced by Mowa Li, University of Pennsylvania.
 Photos by Joe Pulcinella Photography.